phasetr/kindle-linear-algebra-for-newcomers/variational_problem_mixture_of_differentiation_and_integration.rst

 refraction.
 In society this is related to how to design optical fibers to reduce light-loss.

-Mathematical formulatrion: functionals, linear operators
+Mathematical formulation: functionals, linear operators
 ========================================================

 We formulate the above problem mathematically.
 In usual we make a some **functional** and search a function which optimize, i.e., minimize or maximize the value of it.
-In this procedure we differentiate a functional by functions, and this is a variational derivatice.
+In this procedure we differentiate a functional by functions, and this is a variational derivative.

-Recall an energy functional (:eq:`linear-algebra-and-calculus-4`).
+Recall an energy functional.
 This energy functional is a mixed type functional of differential and integral.
 We often face this type of functionals in theory of partial differential equations, in particular, quantum mechanics and we need a